Polygamy

 In contrast to polygamy, monogamy is marriage consisting of only two parties.
 Like "monogamy", the term "polygamy" is often used in a de facto sense, applied regardless of whether a state recognizes the relationship.
-In sociobiology and zoology, researchers use polygamy in a broad sense to mean any form of multiple mating.
+In many countries, the law only recognises monogamous marriages (a person can only have one spouse, and bigamy is illegal), but adultery is not illegal, leading to a situation of de facto polygamy being allowed without legal recognition for non-official "spouses".

 Worldwide, different societies variously encourage, accept or outlaw polygamy.
-In societies which allow or tolerate polygamy, in the vast majority of cases the form accepted is polygyny.
-According to the Ethnographic Atlas Codebook (1998), of 1,231 societies noted, 588 had frequent polygyny, 453 had occasional polygyny, 186 were monogamous and 4 had polyandry – although more recent research suggests that polyandry may occur more commonly than previously thought.
+In societies which allow or tolerate polygamy, polygyny is the accepted form in the vast majority of cases.
+According to the Ethnographic Atlas Codebook, of 1,231 societies noted from 1960 to 1980, 588 had frequent polygyny, 453 had occasional polygyny, 186 were monogamous, and 4 had polyandry – although more recent research found some form of polyandry in 53 communities, which is more common than previously thought.
 In cultures which practice polygamy, its prevalence among that population often correlates with social class and socioeconomic status.

-From a legal point of view, in many countries, although the law only recognises monogamous marriages (a person can only have one spouse, and bigamy is illegal), adultery is not illegal, leading to a situation of de facto polygamy being allowed, although without legal recognition for non-official "spouses".

-Scientific studies classify the human mating system as primarily monogamous, with the cultural practice of polygamy in the minority, based both on surveys of world populations, and on characteristics of human reproductive physiology.

 Polygamy (taking the form of polygyny) is most common in a region known as the "polygamy belt" in West Africa and Central Africa, with the countries estimated to have the highest polygamy prevalence in the world being Burkina Faso, Mali, Gambia, Niger and Nigeria.

+Biological and social distinctions

+The term "polygamy" may be referring to one of various relational types, depending upon context.
+Four overlapping definitions can be adapted from the work of Ulrich Reichard and others: